Data / methodology

 Source data is never modified.
 Normalisation lives only in published views.

-Source: generated_drills, filtered to records with both an age group and a drill category set.
+Source: the generated_drills table (the internal name for animated practices), filtered to records with both an age group and a practice category set.
 Percentages are within each age band, summing to 100 across visible categories.

 Chart 2 — planning rhythm